 This was recently received, via the submission form, from an open carry advocate in Reno who wishes to remain anonymous.
-It recounts his encounter with a member of the Reno Sheriff’s Department during a traffic stop.
-More importantly, it addresses some questions that arose by the fact that this particular police officer was under the impression that openly carrying a gun in Reno is illegal (spoiler: it’s very legal).
+It recounts his encounter with a member of the Washoe County Sheriff’s Department during a traffic stop in Reno, NV.
+More importantly, it addresses some questions that arose due to the fact that this particular police officer was under the impression that openly carrying a gun in Reno is illegal (spoiler: it’s very legal).
 Additional comments and reaction is included below.

 When he said that it came off VERY threatening and I wanted to start an argument right then and there, but that probably wouldn’t of been the best idea…